Siddhant1305/events-website-frontend/README.md

 # _✨ Features:_

-🖼️ Landing Page with animated banners and event highlights
+🖼️ Landing Page with animated banners and event highlights.

-📅 Event Schedule section with a day-wise breakdown
+📅 Event Schedule section with a day-wise breakdown.

-🧑‍💼 Speakers/Guests showcase with profile cards
+🧑‍💼 Speakers/Guests showcase with profile cards.

-📝 Registration Form (frontend only) with form validation
+📝 Registration Form (frontend only) with form validation.

-📍 Location & Venue Info with an embedded map
+📍 Location & Venue Info with an embedded map.

-📱 Responsive Design that adapts to all screen sizes
+📱 Responsive Design that adapts to all screen sizes.

-🎨 Modern UI/UX with smooth transitions and hover effects
+🎨 Modern UI/UX with smooth transitions and hover effects.

-🌐 Social Media Integration with icon links
+🌐 Social Media Integration with icon links.

 # _🛠️ Tech Stack:_